 Three of the timeless 'Diesel Icons' form the pillars of the collection: Leather-Rock'n'Roll, Denim and Military Utility.
 Each icon encompasses a view of the past and a route to the future for Diesel, whilst simultaneously intertwining influences from late 90s London nightlife and a contemporary urban nomad lifestyle.

-On to the denim which comes in shirt and jacket varieties, alongside Diesel's signature jean styles.
-Available here at Woodhouse Clothing in a variety of washes and fits, from distressed light denim to rinsewashed indigo, straight through to tapered and skinny, the jeans offer a versatility allowing them to transcend from day to night, urban jungle to rural escape.
-Remaining for a second season is the 'Sleenker' - the skinniest male jean style to date, the Diesel Sleenker Black Denim Jeans being our favourite with tonal details and classic styling, a perfect expression of the current minimalist aesthetic.
+Diesel's signature jean styles are available here at Woodhouse Clothing in a variety of washes and fits, from distressed light denim to rinsewashed indigo, straight through to tapered and skinny, the jeans offer a versatility allowing them to transcend from day to night, urban jungle to rural escape.
+Always offering something alternative, the Diesel Darron Regular Slim-Tapered Fit Jeans sport tuxedo details, with stripes to the external side of the silhouette, a hidden yoke and back pocket darts, all slimming and elongating the leg in a refined fashion.

 BEHIND THE BRAND

 The Diesel story began back in the early 70's when the brand's founder, Renzo Rosso, graduated from textile school with a unique vision.
 Rosso was born in 1955 and raised on a farm in the northeast Veneto region of Italy.
 A far cry from the typical Italian fashion mogul and likened more to a seasoned 'rock n rolla' - with his long curly hair and typical 3 day beard - he loved denim: the fabric of the 60's music scene.
 Like many growing up in that era, he saw denim jeans as a symbol of freedom and a protest against conformity.